 Undergraduate students may officially drop a course during the first 6 calendar days of a regular semester without having the course appear on their record.
 After this period, students may apply for a course withdrawal.
-W and WP grades keep the student from failing the course, however, they may still have a negative impact on the student at the time the University calculates a student's Satisfactory Academic Progress.
+W grades keep the student from failing the course, however, they may still have a negative impact on the student at the time the University calculates a student's Satisfactory Academic Progress.
 Students may not withdraw from a course during the last 28 calendar days prior to the end of classes.

-First semester, full-time freshman will be assigned a W grade if they withdraw from a course, up to the withdraw deadline published in the Pfeiffer University Undergraduate Academic Calendar.
-All other undergraduate students will be assigned a grade of WF (withdrew failing) or WP (withdrew passing) by the instructor, according to the student's progress in the course up to the time of the withdrawal.
+Students will be assigned a W grade if they withdraw from a course, up to the withdraw deadline published in the Pfeiffer University Undergraduate Academic Calendar.
 After the deadline students cannot withdraw except for serious medical reasons which require documentation.

 Students are advised to consult with the instructor and their advisor as soon as they decide to withdraw from a course.
 They should process the Course Withdrawal form without delay.
 Withdrawal forms are available from the website at My.Pfeiffer or the Registrar's Office.
-Withdrawals without notifying the Registrar's Office will result in a failing grade (WF, AW, or F) .
+Withdrawals without notifying the Registrar's Office will result in a failing grade (F)

-^{} WF and AW grades are computed in the academic average as an F. All W grades count as "Attempted" credits for GPA and Satisfactory Academic Progress (SAP) calculations.
+^{} W grades count as "Attempted" credits for GPA and Satisfactory Academic Progress (SAP) calculations.